 - Begin by layering a 1/3 of the partially cooked rice-noodle mixture and a 1/3 of onion mixture into the pot and repeat until all of the rice and onion mixture have been layered in the pot.

-- Wrap the lid with a clean towel and place on top of the pot.
-Allow the rice to steam over a medium-low to medium heat for about 45 minutes.
+- Wrap the lid with a clean towel and place it on the pot.
+Allow the rice to steam over medium-low heat for about 45 minutes.

-- Remove the remainder of the rice from the pot and place on a large serving platter.
-Decoratively arrange the saffron rice mixture on top.
+- Gently remove the rice from the pot and place it on a large serving platter using a large spatula.

-- Remove the Tahdig from the pan and also place decoratively on the serving platter.
+- Remove the Tahdig from the pan and place it on the serving platter.

-- Place the lamb shank on a seperate platter with some of the cooking liquid.
+- Place the lamb shank on a separate platter with some of the cooking liquid.
 Alternatively, you can also place the lamb shanks on the large serving platter with the rice.